Job Search Strategies:

 Similar to networking, but with a professional focus.
 People who belong to these organizations are very active within their profession.
-In addition, these groups host their own job posting boards for members only.
+In addition, many of these groups host their own job posting boards.

 You might also consider applying to work for an employment company, which then tries to place you with their client companies.
 You can experience a lot of temp work, but it’s a good way to broaden your network, sharpen your skills and learn new ones.
 You can find a recruiting company in your area by simply conducting an online search.

 If you are seeking an internship or job, please be aware of companies that have questionable interviewing practices (such as asking you to pay fees before you are hired), or who do not clearly state what you will be doing in the job.

 The best way to avoid questionable companies is doing your research!
 Following are some websites where you can see if there have been negative reports about a company and websites with tips on how to conduct company research:

 For information on internships visit our Internship Page.